microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
-     * The ID that was introduced in the initial 'ProgressStartEvent'.
+     * The ID that was introduced in the initial `ProgressStartEvent`.
      */
     progressId: string;

     /**
-     * Optional, more detailed progress message.
-If omitted, the previous
+     * More detailed progress message.
+If omitted, the previous message (if any)
-     * message (if any) is used.
+     * is used.
      */
     message?: string;
   };